LeadDyno/leaddyno-docs-site/affiliate-dashboard-custom-domain.md

 ### SSL Support

-After confirming your domain properly has the CNAME pointed to LeadDyno, LeadDyno will obtain an SSL certificate for your affiliate dashboard domain such that all traffic do your affiliate dashboard will be protected and secure.
+After confirming your domain properly has the CNAME pointed to LeadDyno, LeadDyno will obtain an SSL certificate for your affiliate dashboard domain such that all traffic to your affiliate dashboard will be protected and secure.

 All requests to the non-SSL version of your affiliate dashboard will be automatically redirected to the SSL-enabled version.